 To put the concepts together, drag-and-drop interactions are a widely accepted web standard powered by the DataTransfer, which holds the data being dragged by the user.
 Data is added to the DataTransfer when a drag zone is initially dragged, along with media types corresponding to the type of data being transferred.
 This data can then be dragged onto drop zones that can gain access to the drag payload.
 Drop zones can selectively accept data based on the drag payload media type, allowing you to tailor the drag-and-drop interactions available to users.

-To understand the technical details behind drag-and-drop functionality, follow the tutorial on implementing drag-and-drop integration points.
+To understand the technical details behind drag-and-drop functionality, follow the tutorial on implementing drag-and-drop integration points and review Workshop's drag-and-drop documentation.